aws-samples/sagemaker-studio-docker-cli-extension/README.md

 # SageMaker Studio Docker CLI extension - Docker integration for SageMaker Studio
-Helper application to automate setting up `local mode` and `docker` for SageMaker Studio
+Helper application to automate setting up `local mode` and `docker` for SageMaker Studio.
+You can also install [SageMaker Studio Docker UI extension](https://github.com/aws-samples/sagemaker-studio-docker-ui-extension) to get a UI interface that can interact with this extension seamlessly.

 ## How SageMaker Studio Docker CLI extension works
 It provisions an EC2 instance that is used as a remote docker host to running docker daemon. `sdocker` does the following: